southcorepenthouse/appernetic-hugo-project/content/post/location.md

 menu = ""
 title = "The Location"
 +++
-Located at the start of Canada's iconic Yonge Street. <br>At the centre of the city that's at the centre of Canada. <br>
+Located at the start of Canada's iconic Yonge Street.
+At the centre of the city that's at the centre of Canada. <br>
 Work.
 Play.
 Live.
+Read more about Toronto's South Core ("Soco"): [Wikipedia][1]

 **Transit & Infrastructure**
 ---------------------------------